 Your diet will need to become more carbohydrate heavy in order for you be able to run long distances at a high intensity level.
-I recommend checking our the the Simplified Guide to Nutrition + Hydration for Runners to find out your exact carbohydrate, protein, and fat needs, daily while training and during the race itself, for your intensity level, pace, and body.
+I recommend checking out the Eat Like a Runner Nutrition Course to find out your exact carbohydrate, protein, and fat needs, daily while training and during the race itself, for your intensity level, pace, and body.

 Marathon training is not about making sure you get every single run on your plan crossed off.
 It's about putting in the effort but realizing when you need to just sit out and rest instead of going for that 5 miler.
 Sleep is also incredibly important for recovery and repairs that the body needs to make.
 Start getting into the habit of sleeping for about 7 hours every night to get ready for a marathon and during training or those long runs will do you in.